Wrenn Schmidt: Career

 Schmidt returned to the Mint Theater in 2013 to play the title character in Teresa Deevy's Katie Roche, and starred opposite John Turturro as Hilde Wangel in Henrik Ibsen's The Master Builder at the Harvey Theater.
 She had a number of recurring roles on television in 2014.
 She played Kate, a KGB handler, on the FX series, The Americans, for six episodes.
 She also played Jenna Olson on FX's Tyrant, and Dr. Iris Campbell on Person of Interest.
 Schmidt starred alongside Aaron Staton and Pablo Schreiber in the 2014 horror-thriller film Preservation, which was directed by Christopher Denham and premiered at the Tribeca Film Festival.
-She then appeared in the 2015 Hank Williams biopic film I Saw the Light, starring Tom Hiddleston and Elizabeth Olsen.
-She played Bobbie Jett, who had a short-lived relationship with Williams, and gave birth to their daughter, Jett Williams.
+She appeared in the 2015 Hank Williams biopic film I Saw the Light, starring Tom Hiddleston and Elizabeth Olsen.
+She played Bobbie Jett.

-In 2016, Schmidt had a role opposite John Krasinski in the Michael Bay film, 13 Hours: The Secret Soldiers of Benghazi, which portrays the 2012 Benghazi attack in Libya.
-She also joined the cast of the Cinemax drama series, Outcast, based on a Robert Kirkman graphic novel about demonic possession.
-Schmidt appeared with Danny Glover and John C. McGinley in the independent romantic comedy, The Good Catholic.
-Schmidt stars in Apple TV+ original series For All Mankind (2019–present), which explores an alternate history where the Soviet Union reaches the moon before the United States, leading to the Space Race continuing far beyond its historical end, playing the central role of NASA engineer Margo Madison.
+In 2016, Schmidt had a role opposite John Krasinski in the Michael Bay film 13 Hours: The Secret Soldiers of Benghazi, which portrays the 2012 Benghazi attack in Libya.
+She joined the cast of the Cinemax drama series, Outcast, based on a Robert Kirkman graphic novel about demonic possession.
+Schmidt appeared with Danny Glover and John C. McGinley in the independent romantic comedy The Good Catholic.
+Schmidt stars in Apple TV+ original series For All Mankind (2019–present), playing the central role of NASA engineer Margo Madison.